Rita-Lei/cca-programming-electronics-spring-2017/README.md

-# CCA Programming & Electronics, Fall 2016, Wednesday section
+# CCA Programming & Electronics, Spring 2017

 This course repository contains homework assignments, useful guides, and code for "Programming & Electronics" at CCA, Spring 2017.

 Also included in this repository is the official [course syllabus](syllabus.pdf).

-### Week 1: Wednesday, September 7, 2016
+### Week 1: Wednesday, January 18, 2017

 Lecture:
 - Introductions